Perception-Aligned AI Outputs: End-to-End Visual Prediction for Uncertainty Communication in Clinical Decision-Making: Acknowledgements

 \subsection{Experiment 3- Estimating the Length-of-Stay in Hospital}

 Length-of-stay (LOS) is measured in days between the time of hospital admission and the time of discharge.
-In hospitals, prolonged stays can be expensive for patients as well as for the health system, so identifying patients at high risk of LOS from the onset of their stay is important.
-This experiment is also a regression problem and in contrast to experiment 2 it is not restricted to 5 levels.
-The goal of this experiment is to predict the length-of-stay for each patient at the time of admission visually and the LOS value would be any number between 0 to 40 days.
+This experiment is a regression problem.
+The goal of this experiment is to predict the length of stay for each patient at the time of admission visually and the LOS value would be any number between 0 to 40 days.
 The \textit{MIT MIMIC-III} dataset \cite{mimic} is used for this experiment due to its availability to the public in the \textit{Physionet} platform \cite{physionet,mimic_physionet}.
 There are 52 features selected as inputs, and a 45x45x3 target image is constructed, in which each column corresponds to a day as an indicator of time. (i.e. 45 days).
 Indeed, if the LOS value is $M$, all columns from left to $M^{th}$ column would be in cyan color (RGB(0,1,1)).
-The 10 rows on top and bottom are colored as black to reflect the \textit{RU} area.
+The 10 rows on top and bottom are colored black to reflect the \textit{RU} area.
+Figure \ref{fig:results_los} shows the results for several cases of the test set.

-Figure \ref{fig:results_los_covid}A shows the results for a few cases of the test set.
-Cases (a) through (f) shows the same length of stay in comparison to their ground truth which is on their left side, while cases (g) and (h) seems to have an error in their estimations.
-The training/testing loss curves are shown in Figure \ref{fig:losses}D.